sergio11/pic_connect_app/README.md

 This README provides a comprehensive overview of the project, its features, and the technology stack choices ℹ️.

+This app, **PicConnect**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 </br>

 <p align="center">